hanifalfa4149-wq/hanifalfa4149-wq/README.md

 **Agentic AI Architect** | **Multi Agent orchestrator** | **Automation Specialist**

-I build **autonomous systems** that learn, reason, and collaborate — combining AI cognition with real-world data at scale.
+I build **autonomous systems** that learn, reason, and collaborate.
+Combining AI cognition with real-world data at scale.
 Focused on **Agentic AI**, **Multi Agent architectures**, and the next generation of intelligent systems.

 ---